Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/hai/sentiment-analysis.md

 <img src="/_books/servicemanager-user-guide/images/hai-sentiment-analysis-3.png" alt="Hornbill Sentiment Analysis - Email"></img>

 ### Auto Updates
-Its possible to enable (auto updates)[/servicemanager-config/administration/hai-request-summariser] for Sentiment Analysis
+Its possible to enable [auto updates](/servicemanager-config/administration/hai-request-summariser) for Sentiment Analysis

 ### Request Insights
 Once a request is resolved or closed, the request insights tab can be used to show reports on the history of the sentiment against a given request over time.